 Media will break down through repeated impacts on the part.
 The worn media will then dribble out the overflow.
 As a rough guide the machines consume approximately 1kg of media per blasting hour.

 It’s good practice to periodically check the filter for anything that may block the flow and reduce efficiency.
 Especially if you have a lot of workers using the machine.
 Some don’t worry about gasket material or other items going into the sump and these can build up over time.
 We’ve seen all sorts here at Dana-Ridge over the years from cement, and road tar in one machine and a big ball of hair in another.
-Little surprises us these days except that these machines still managed to produce quality work even while half blocked with solid concrete and running backwards
+These machines still managed to blast (albeit at a reduced capacity) even while half blocked with solid concrete and running backwards!

-Make sure the machine is running in the right direction.
+6. Make sure the pump is running in the right direction

-It reduces cost as your chemical additives do not dilute, water is not consumed and it makes the machine a fully closed-loop system.
+It reduces cost as your chemical additives do not dilute, water is not consumed and it turns the machine into a closed-loop system.
 All the waste is contained and you won’t need to be connected to the mains water supply.
 Cost efficiency gains all round.
-Click here to learn more!

 When these eventually wear, the machine will lose efficiency.
 Keep up with the maintenance schedule.
 They are robust machines but like every tool in your workshop, optimal efficiency is achieved by looking after your gear.